App version: 0.1.0

 Equipment Financing

 Equipment financing is a type of small business loan for the specific purchase of necessary business equipment.
-They are typically medium-term loans that are paid off within a few years.
+They are typically intermediate-term loans that are paid off within a few years.
 With business equipment financing, you can secure loans for necessary equipment and machinery without tapping into valuable cash reserves.

 • Repayment term: Generally, typical business loan terms are the same as the life of the equipment; could be a few months or many years.